rust-lang/rust-wiki-backup/Doc-using-rustdoc.md

 markup for identifying things like arguments.
 How the documentation is written is a matter of convention.

-Rustdocs can be as simple as `Returns a slice` or they can be more involved:
+Rustdocs can be as simple as "Returns a slice." or they can be more involved:

     Adopt a slice of a string as a node.

     If the slice is longer than `max_leaf_char_len`, it is logically split between as many leaves as necessary.
-Regardless, the string itself is not copied
+Regardless, the string itself is not copied.

     # Arguments